 All actions and services were evaluated by administrators, teachers, students, other staff and parents for effectiveness.
-The College and Career Readiness Indicator for 2018-19 increased to 41.3% for English learners and 28.2% for students with disabilities.
+The College and Career Readiness Indicator for 2020-21 increased to 50.6% for English learners and 48.4% for students with disabilities.
 This is attributed to the increased access to dual enrollment and CTE opportunities.
-The music program continued to excel in 2019-20 prior to school closures.
-RFK attained first place and second place in the county.
+The music program continued to excel in 2021-22 when students returned for in-person instruction.
+RFK attained first place in the county and 3rd in the State championships.
 Stakeholders concurred to keep the outlined actions and services to meet student outcomes.
 There area a couple of areas with significant difference in budgeted expenditures.
 The first in noted in Action 1: Provide teachers extra duty time to refine the quality of instruction, curriculum and assessments based on data analysis.
 Teachers utilized scheduled collaboration time to analyze data and refine instruction and curriculum during this time.
 The second area of material difference is in Action 2: provide targeted, high-quality professional development opportunities for teachers, counselors and administrators for the purpose of integrating rigorous academics in such programs.
 The College Readiness grant monies were utilized to provide professional development for this goal.